 Much of being a social scientist is predicated upon a readiness, willingness, and passion to see the world from others' perspectives, even if that means changing one's own perspective.
 As such, discourse and dialogue will be mainstays of your work in this course, making class participation inseparable from your and others' learning.
 We will use perusall, through Canvas, to interact with each other and our texts.
 Additionally, you will participate in writing workshops regularly, revising, revising, and revising as you receive feedback from each other and as you engage with course texts.

 Lastly, we will use an online discussion google doc for a threaded conversation about each week's topics.
 The online discussion space will also us to make connections across texts.
 Class attendance is essential to learning in this course.
 Students are expected to come to class having done the reading(s), associated activities, interacted with the texts and each other via perusall and writing groups and poised to listen, pose questions as well as answer questions.
-Each student will also act as the discussion anchor for one week: providing a discussion prompt in our online discussion guide.
+Each student will also act as the discussion anchor for one week (sign-up found in the online discussion space): providing a discussion prompt in our online discussion guide.
+These prompts are due by noon on Tuesdays.
 Students are also expected to consider societal dominance and oppression in their contributions and be ready to step up and listen up.
 Essentially, the consistency and quality of participation is important.
 Contributions to class should reflect requisite knowledge, awareness of self, and regard for the larger learning community.

 All of that said, guess what?
-People are still getting sick from COVID, struggling with a society in material and perhaps moral peril, and the planet is talking back to us, loudly.
+People are still getting sick from COVID, the flu, struggling with a society in material and moral peril, and the planet is talking back to us, loudly.
 If life happens for you in such a way that you need to pause or need support, please reach out to me.
 I want all of us to be well.
 You start with you: be well and show up.
 Reach out if you need help.

-Critical and Speculative Positionality Statement (25% of final grade) Conceptualized with Dr. Camilla J. Bell for SOE Freedom Seminar: Goin' For Broke
+Critical and Speculative Positionality Statement (25% of final grade) Updated 10/10/2024

+Conceptualized with Dr. Camilla J. Bell for SOE Freedom Seminar: Goin' For Broke